allanmbrunes/OCI_ansible_sendgrid/README.md

 # Oracle Cloud Infrastructure - Sendgrid with Ansible

+The Sendgrid tool/plugin develops an interface with any cloud infrastructure (OCI, AWS , GCP and Azure among others) to send emails through SMTP for standard operations.

 ## Table of Contents

-The Sendgrid tool/plugin develops an interface with any cloud infrastructure (OCI, AWS , GCP and Azure among others) to send emails through SMTP for standard operations.
+- Ansible - playbook
+- OCI (Oracle Cloud Infrastructure)
+- Create users
+- Group ID
+- Set Password

 ## Use Cases